Democratic Republic of Congo says China has granted pandemic-linked debt relief | Business

 China has granted some debt relief to Democratic Republic of Congo to help it overcome economic fallout from the coronavirus pandemic, the Congolese foreign ministry said on Wednesday.

 As a result, Congo will not have to repay its interest-free loans from China that matured at the end of 2020.
 The ministry did not say how much this amounted to.
-China has extended debt relief worth over $2 billion under a G20 framework aimed at giving developing countries hammered by the COVID-19 crisis some financial breathing space.
+China has extended debt relief worth over $2 billion to developing countries under a G20 framework aimed at giving those hammered by the COVID-19 crisis some financial breathing space.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)